Clicky

 • Initial moisture content: The drier the food, the longer it will last.

-• Oxygen exposure: Vacuum sealing removes oxygen, preventing oxidation and spoilage.
+• Oxygen exposure: Vacuum sealing removes oxygen, which helps prevent oxidation (browning) and spoilage.

 • Storage temperature: Cooler temperatures (below 60°F) slow down spoilage.

-• Light exposure: Light can degrade nutrients and accelerate spoilage.
+• Light exposure: Light degrades nutrients and accelerates spoilage.

-Throughout this website you'll see I mention keeping the "three enemies" at bay: Light, Air, and Moisture.
+Throughout Easy Food Dehydrating you'll notice I mention "keeping the three enemies" at bay: Light, Air, and Moisture.

 How long does dehydrated food last in Mylar bags?